Chantix vs NRT: Which Works Better?

 Nicotine Replacement Therapy (NRT)

-NRT is simpler in concept: it delivers nicotine to your body without the smoke.
-You still get the nicotine — and that nicotine does the same thing it always did, activating those receptors — but without the tar, carbon monoxide, and thousands of other toxic chemicals in cigarettes.
+NRT delivers nicotine to your body without the smoke.
+You still get the nicotine, which does what it always did to those receptors, but without the tar, carbon monoxide, and thousands of other toxic chemicals in cigarettes.

 The Data: Head-to-Head